team-apm/apm-data/CONTRIBUTING.md

 ## Confirmation of Modifications

-Try installing and uninstalling the added package by specifying the XML file you edited as the destination to get the additional data from `Setting` of [AviUtl Package Manager](https://github.com/hal-shu-sato/apm).
+Try installing and uninstalling the added package by specifying the XML file you edited as the destination to get the additional data from the `Setting` tab of [AviUtl Package Manager](https://github.com/hal-shu-sato/apm).

 ## Directory Structure